-- Submitted articles must be original content and not previously published elsewhere.
+- Submissions must be original content and not previously published elsewhere.

 - Content and citations within submissions must be formatted per the Chicago Manual of Style Notes and Bibliography citation and format style.

 Published items are the opinion of the author and do not reflect the views of USJETAA or Sasakawa USA.
-Submission of an abstract or article for consideration does not guarantee the article will be published on the JET Alumni Writing Series.
+Submission of an abstract or article for consideration does not guarantee the article will be published on the JETs on Japan Forum.
 Furthermore, communication from USJETAA staff, including requests for edits to a submission, are not a guarantee that a submission will be published.
 USJETAA reserves the right to edit all submissions for length and clarity.